-The air quality in Dumfries & Galloway is generally very good and currently there are no designated Air Quality Management Areas (AQMA).
-This is due to the fact that there is a limited amount of heavy industry with the majority of pollution assessed to arise from road vehicles as in terms of accessibility 30% of the population are 'remote' i.e. living further than a 30-minute drive from a large community.
+The air quality in Dumfries & Galloway is generally very good and currently there are no designated Air Quality Management Areas (AQMAs).
+This is because there is a limited amount of heavy industry.
+The primary pollution source in Dumfries and Galloway arises from road vehicles as in terms of accessibility 30% of the population are 'remote' i.e. living further than a 30-minute drive from a large community.

-Recent monitoring in 2022 for NO2 has not identified any new requirement to proceed to a detailed assessment with concentrations all below the objectives and NO2 levels in Dumfries and Galloway have essentially been static over the past number of years.
+Monitoring in 2023 for NO2 has not identified any new requirement to proceed to a detailed assessment with concentrations all below the objectives and NO2 levels in Dumfries and Galloway have essentially been static over a number of years.